bcholmes/StarTrek2d20/README.md

 ### Optional Items

 You might want to install an IDE.
 The original developer of this codebase used Visual Studio 2019 Community Edition (which only runs on Windoze).
-I tend to us [VS Code](https://code.visualstudio.com/) on my Mac.
+I tend to use [VS Code](https://code.visualstudio.com/) on my Mac.

 Some of the files in this repo (such as the Visual Studio solution file -- .sln) date back to the